‘This bill that came in August, was $1,030’: Lines wrap around building for utility bill financial relief

 “All of a sudden this month, this bill that came in August, was $1,030, which is astronomical,” said Hardy.

-People say any relief helps.
+People said any relief helps.
 Those who qualified will get an email which will state the relief amount.

 TRENDING STORY: Two pets die in Ocala apartment fire, other animals rescued